 Francesca Bellazzi is a PhD student at the University of Bristol.
 She holds a BA in Philosophy from Università Cattolica of Milan (2017) and an MSc in Philosophy of Science from the LSE (2018).
 She has also been a visiting student at UCLA, MCMP (Munich) and Oxford universities.

-Francesca is specialising in metaphysics, philosophy of science and philosophy of biology.
-She is studying classical metaphysical categories, such as essences, laws or species, in contemporary sciences, as reflected in her BA and MSc dissertations.
+Francesca is specialising in metaphysics and philosophy of biology.
+She is studying classical metaphysical categories, such as essences, laws or kinds, in contemporary sciences, as reflected in her BA and MSc dissertations.
 The former regards a dispositional account of laws of nature and its application to biological laws (supervisors Prof. Giordani and Dr. De Florio).
 The latter is a proposal of Aristotelian essentialism in the definition of biological species (supervisor Dr. Birch).

-Francesca is currently investigating the role of Aristotelian essences in scientific explanation and unification, in particular in evolutionary-developmental biology.
-Her interests also involve Ancient Philosophy, especially Aristotle.
+Francesca is currently investigating the role of Aristotelian essences and natural kinds at different levels in biology, in particular in genetics and cell biology.
+Her interests also involve Ancient and Medieval Philosophy, especially Aristotle and the Medieval problem of universals.

 Copyright©2019 MetaScience.xyz-All Rights Reserved